 If I didn’t have a contract in place, I would have had no grounds to ask her to give me that $800.
 In fact, I KEPT asking her for it.
 I KEPT reminding her she had signed a contract.
 And finally, I threatened legal action.

 I would not have retrieved the money she owed me if I didn’t have a contract.

-5. Send your client back to your onboarding page
+5. Send your client to your welcome page